-Our monthly e-newsletter, “Voices from the South,” highlights voices from the Global South that provide alternatives to the dominant paradigms of power, distribution, and development.
+Our e-newsletter, “Voices from the South,” highlights voices from the Global South that provide alternatives to the dominant paradigms of power, distribution, and development.

 We invite you to subscribe, and receive approximately one email each month.
 You can subscribe by clicking the “subscribe” button below, or by clicking here.